America then, America now and America always.

 Lambertville, NJ New Hope, PA

-The outcome of a war is shaped by far more than any single battle, yet battles remain endlessly fascinating - most people have a favorite.
-Each engagement carries numerous consequences, and it is tempting to speculate endlessly about “what if” scenarios and alternative outcomes.
+The outcome of a war is shaped by far more than any single battle.
+While these conflicts remain endlessly fascinating with most people have a favorite, each engagement carries numerous consequences, and it is tempting to speculate endlessly about “what if” scenarios and alternative outcomes.
 Still, only a handful of battles during the American Revolution truly altered its course.
 These were the engagements that halted campaigns, forced strategic reassessments, and shifted momentum.
-Let's learn more!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.